ekynoxe/node-echo-server/README.md

 * The echo server responds to the client request with the previously posted data and options.

 This tool is work in progress and the above is the first goal.

+## Todo
+* Allow url regexp a-la express for simple regexp (like trailing slashes)
+* Allow parameters in urls?
+* Allow more options for registering calls, including web-hooks with delays.